collinadams/d3DNAViewer/README.md

 Testing
 =============
-11 Mocha/Chai/Supertest server-side tests.
-To launch testing suite, run this command from the terminal:
+This product includes 11 server-side integration and 10 client-side unit tests in Mocha/Chai.
+To launch all tests, run this command from the terminal:
 ```
 $ npm test
 ```